kiwialec/nodejs-zip-selective-extract/readme.md

 # Ideas / Help me improve this

 - Support local files by reading ranges with fs
-- Stream bytes from s3 & decompress instead of buffering it all into memory
+- Stream bytes from s3 & decompress instead of buffering the whole range into memory